1

 5

 • Thanks for the great reply.
 Your example may demonstrate what I feared — that Fireworks' masking can't work exactly like Photoshop.
 Please see the difference in the blue antialiased edge: i.imgur.com/VvEoE.png ...the edge on the Fireworks image is a little bit grey.
 I hope I'm wrong and it's possible to get results that are as clean as PS.
-Nov 26, 2012 at 10:03
+Commented Nov 26, 2012 at 10:03

 • Hi Marc..No no, dont get it wrong.
 The effect I applyed is random... and it is grey cause I added a GREY GLOW to it.
 Fireworks can do absolutley the same.
 You just have to try among the filters and apply the one you prefer.
 I was just telling you how to mask and apply any given filter, which I thought was the question.